 8* = .115

-I personally despise BS marketing.
-Pro’s and players of all levels will play my 10MFANTM mouthpieces because they WANT TO, because it gives them the best sound for themselves……just like YOU.
-That’s all that matters.
-Seeing these heavyweights out there in the real world using my mouthpieces because they want to—-is the most HONEST endorsement a mouthpiece maker can have.
+All the players who enjoy my mouthpieces are part of the 10MFAN “Fan Club”.
+That’s the most honest endorsement a mouthpiece maker can have.
 My website has audios and videos of players playing my 10MFANTM mouthpieces so you can hear for yourselves how these many players sound and hear how flexible they are from one player to another.
 Players don’t sound the same on my mouthpieces because of the fantastic designs, and I am incredibly proud of this!
-These videos and audios are solely to EDUCATE you and help you with your mouthpiece choice.
-I want you to buy my mouthpieces because they will play as great for YOU as they do for the guys in my audios/videos.
-These are great players who will show you the flexibility in sound within each of my 3 mouthpiece models.
+These videos and audios are solely to educate you and help you with your mouthpiece choice.
+I want you to buy my mouthpieces because they will play as great for you as they do for the guys in my audios/videos.
+These are great players who will show you the flexibility in sound within each of my mouthpiece models.
 You will hear the rich, complex core sound and flexibility in each piece in the videos/audios.
-For me personally, I find it incredibly disingenuous to have a panel of players who are listed as “endorsers” if they don’t even record, gig, or play on the mouthpieces at all—so I won’t do that.
-Do you really need “so-and-so” famous player to have a little caption under his bio, telling you these are the greatest mouthpieces ever, and then you see him “endorsing” some other guys pieces in 8 months.
-ANSWER: NO!
+The players sounds in the audios and videos will tell you what you need to know.

 THE FUN FACTOR: